Jakarta Gov. Ahok concedes election after divisive campaign

 "There will not be any drastic changes to Jakarta, Anies will not apply Sharia law, but now this is a steep learning curve for politicians and political parties at seeing how (effective) religious issues are, even when used against an incumbent who was performing very well," said Tobias Basuki, a researcher at the Center for Strategic and International Studies, an Indonesian think tank.

-Speaking earlier Wednesday, Indonesian President Joko Widodo said political differences should not "break our unity."
+Earlier Wednesday, Indonesian President Joko Widodo said political differences should not "break our unity."

 "We are all brothers and sisters.
 Whoever is elected, we must accept," he told reporters after voting.
-The Indonesian leader has been vocal in his support of Ahok during the campaign.
+The Indonesian leader, a close ally of Ahok's, has been vocal in his support for the governor during the campaign.

+It's unclear what impact Ahok's loss will have on Joko in the 2019 presidential election.
+"In the short term, it's a blow to him, but we'll have to see.
+So much can change so quickly here," said Ian Wilson, research fellow at Australia's Murdoch University Asia Research Center.

-But The Jakarta Post editorial board was brutal in its assessment of the campaign and what it had meant for Indonesia.
+The Jakarta Post editorial board was brutal in its assessment of the campaign and what it had meant for Indonesia.

 "(This) election campaign ... (has) been the dirtiest, most polarizing and most divisive the nation has ever seen, far worse than that for the 2014 Presidential election," the newspaper's editorial said Wednesday.